vnetcon/jdbc-restservlet/README.md

 ## Suported databases
 In theory all databases that have JDBC driver.
 Postgresql, Oracle, SQL Server etc.

 You can add your database jdbc driver by creating a libs folder and put your jdbc driver jar files there.
-Thos folder should locate at the root level where the pom.xml locates.
-All jars added to this folder will be added to war so you don't need to add thos to servlet engine (e.g. tomcat, apache karaf etc.)
+The folder should locate at the root level where the pom.xml locates.
+All jars added to this folder will be added to war so you don't need to add those to servlet engine (e.g. tomcat, apache karaf etc.)

 ## REST_SERVLET_CONFIG -table
 This is the key table in REST API server.
 Into this table all sql statements should be stored